mskhc/dev1/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

     compared with the CA retrieved initially

 {{< note >}}

-Pub key validation can be skipped passing `--discovery-token-unsafe-skip-ca-verification` flag;
+CA validation can be skipped by passing `--discovery-token-unsafe-skip-ca-verification` flag;
-This weakens the kubeadm security model since others can potentially impersonate the Kubernetes Master.
+This weakens the kubeadm security model since others can potentially impersonate the Kubernetes API server.
 {{< /note >}}

 #### File/https discovery